akjake616/VoxelModel.jl/docs/MANUAL.md

 sets the grids with index value `4` as pink voxels.
 If the key is not found, a random color is assigned.
 It is noted that key `0` is used for geometry deletion (please refer to  `ex_advanced.jl` in the examples folder). `ID` is a unique ID number (used for efficient identification of the geometries in the voxel space.

 Normally one does not need to deal with the `Geometry` struct directly.
 To add geometries, use API functions which starts with `craete_` to build geometries. `trans!` and `rot!` are used for translations and rotations of the created geometry.
+It is noted that there is a keyword `render` (default`=false`) determining whether to plot the voxel space according to the creation/operation of the geometries.
+Due to the time to first plot (TTFP) problem, it is recommended to complete all creations/operations first and then call `plot_voxel()` to see the reult.

 The `Voxels` struct represents the voxel space as a result of the present geometries.
 The struct is composed of `grid`, which stores the grid array with the integer index of the geometries (only the last added geometry is stored in `grid` if geometry collision occurs), with customizable grid spacing `dl` and start position `start` (default of `shift[]` is `true`):